 Indiana’s Historic Canal Town

 In Metamora you can escape to the past and experience what it was like in the 1800’s.
-Wednesday through Sunday you can visit the gristmill and pick up a bag of their freshly stone-ground cornmeal or flour.
-See the canal boat and the only existing wooden aqueduct in operation in the United States.
-On the weekends you can Board the train for a short trip on the Whitewater Railroad.
-365 days a year you can take in the lush scenery of the Whitewater River Valley on the 2.6 mile rustic hiking & biking trail along the historic Whitewater Canal.
+Visit the gristmill and pick up a bag of their freshly stone-ground cornmeal or flour.
+See the only existing wooden aqueduct in operation in the United States.
+Board the train for a short trip on the Whitewater Railroad.
+365 days a year you can take in the lush scenery of the Whitewater River Valley on the 10 mile rustic hiking & biking trail along the historic Whitewater Canal.
 Along with all the historical features and attractions in Metamora, you will find around 40 businesses consisting of shops, eateries and lodging.

 Starts the first Friday in October.
 For one weekend a year, Metamora welcomes countless vendors to this annual festival that you won’t want to miss!
 Canal days is coordinated by Historic Metamora, Inc. If you’re interested in being a vendor or for additional visitor information, visit their website.